yeslogic/prince-docs/docs/server-integration.md

 ### Local Files

-However, XML external entities and XInclude are not the only way for accessing local files!
+However, XML external entities and XInclude are not the only way for accessing local files.
 Any image, CSS or JavaScript file in an HTML file can point to a local resource!
 This can potentially lead to exposing resources that need to be kept confidential.

-It is important to know that by default, Prince *does* have access to local files!
+It is important to know that by default, Prince *does* have access to local files.

-It is good and safe practice to always run Prince with the command-line option [`--no-local-files`](command-line.md#cl-no-local-files) in order to exclude any unwanted access to the local file system when dealing with untrusted content.
+Therefore, it is good and safe practice to always run Prince with the command-line option [`--no-local-files`](command-line.md#cl-no-local-files) in order to exclude any unwanted access to the local file system when dealing with untrusted content.

 ### Network Resources